learn-co-students/backbone-basic-models-bk-003/README.md

 # Overview of Backbone.js
 This lab begins with a brief discussion of Backbone.js and the responsibilities of its Model base class.
-Backbone.js is a javascript library/framework that makes use of MV* patterns to construct easily maintable object oriented single web-page applications.
+Backbone.js is a javascript library/framework that makes use of MV* patterns to construct easily maintainable object oriented single web-page applications.

 > _Backbone.js gives structure to web applications by providing models with key-value binding and custom events, collections with a rich API of enumerable functions, views with declarative event handling, and connects it all to your existing API over a RESTful JSON interface_**<sup>[1](http://backbonejs.org/)</sup>**.